davidcastel/davidcastel/README.md

 ### David Castellanos-Benito 👋

 <p>
- Hey, I am David (he/him) -- a Junior Developer at <a href="https://draftstudios.io/">DraftStudios.io</a> working with non-profit and startup organization.
-I am also a full time student at <span style="color: blue;"> Drexel University </span> always trying to learn something new.
+ Hey, I am David (he/him) -- a Junior Developer at <a href="https://draftstudios.io/">DraftStudios.io</a>.
+I am also a full time student at <span style="color: blue;"> Drexel University </span> always trying to learn something new about myself and the world.
 </p>

 Here are a couple of things that I am currently up to: